 Initially launched in 2009, this updated 2013 model’s dial features some aesthetic upgrades, and the case now has pump pushers instead of the standard pushers from the previous version.

 Underneath the dial, the hand-wound tourbillon chronograph movement, caliber PF 354, has stayed the same.
 Beating at 3Hz (21,600 vph), the movement has 295 components, 29 jewels, and a 72-hour power reserve.
-Every component is hand finished to perfection, from the hand bevelled and polished main plate and bridges, to the blackened screws, the polished tourbillon bridges.
+Every component is hand-finished to perfection, from the hand beveled and polished main plate and bridges to the blackened screws, the polished tourbillon bridges.